Tip of the Day

 Access Elearning Tutorial: Overview

-A tutorial comprised of 10 modules that offer information, instructional techniques and practice labs to make distance education accessible.
+This website contains a tutorial comprised of 10 modules that offer information, instructional techniques, and practice labs to make distance education accessible.
 Tutorials are in-depth and require 1 to 6 hours depending on topic.
-Georgia Tech Research on Accessible Distance Education
+This information is from Georgia Tech Research on Accessible Distance Education.

 CATEA